BlinkyStitt/dvd-rip/README.md

 4. Create `/etc/udev/rules.d/autodvd.rules`:

     ```
-    SUBSYSTEM=="block", ACTION=="change", KERNEL=="sr0", RUN+="/opt/dvd-rip/bin/udev.sh"
+    SUBSYSTEM=="block", ACTION=="change", KERNEL=="sr[0-9]*", RUN+="DEST_D=/path/to/vobs /opt/dvd-rip/bin/udev.sh"
     ```

+5. Run `udevadm control -R`

-Now whenever you insert a disc into your DVD drive, it will automatically get saved to your disk.
+Now whenever you insert a disc into your DVD drive, it will automatically get saved to whatever you put for `/path/to/vobs`.
 Automatic conversion to a useful format is in the works.

 # TODO